8 Marketing promotions

 row.names = NULL

-This data will allow us to examine the two most typical promotions a baseball team might conduct.
+This data will allow us to look at the two most typical promotions that a baseball team might conduct.
 Bobbleheads and Concerts are ubiquitous across sports.
-So it would lead you to believe that they are effective ticket drivers.
-However, there are many considerations.
+It would lead you to believe that they are effective ticket drivers.
+However there are many considerations.

 #-----------------------------------------------------------------